EVerest/EVerest/docs/how_to_contribute/how_to_work_on_issues.rst

 ************

 * Unconfirmed
-    New created public issues are unconfirmed.
+    Newly created public issues are unconfirmed.
 The issue can be moved by team members to `Untriangled`_ by validating, reproducing or otherwise that this is a bug or a feature request.

 * Untriaged
-    Conirmed issues that haven't been reviewed for priority or assignment.
+    Confirmed issues that haven't been reviewed for priority or assignment.
 This is the default for new created issues by team members.
 The issue can be moved to `Available`_ after an importancy and urgency has been assigned.